digitalhealthpass/dhp-testing-proxy/README.md

 ## Introduction

 Merative<sup>®</sup> provides this application for [Digital Health Pass](https://www.ibm.com/products/digital-health-pass/ "Digital Health Pass") mobile wallet and verifier app testing on a local environment without requiring external cloud services.
-This application services has a proxy for all mobile requests to DHP API.
+This application is a proxy for all mobile requests to DHP API.
 Endpoint stubs are provided for the Verifier Configuration and Metering services.

 [↑ Top](#readme)